- Type of Publication: Guideline

 1. Purpose and Scope of the Guideline

-1. This Guideline sets out OSFI’s expectations for the management of operational risk and is applicable to all federally-regulated financial institutions (FRFIs) other than the branch operations of foreign banks and foreign insurance companies.
+This Guideline sets out OSFI's expectations for the management of operational risk and is applicable to all federally regulated financial institutions (FRFIs).

-2. For the purposes of this Guideline, operational risk is defined as the risk of loss resulting from people, inadequate or failed internal processes and systems, or from external events.
+For the purposes of this Guideline, operational risk is defined as the risk of loss resulting from people, inadequate or failed internal processes and systems, or from external events.
 This includes legal risk but excludes strategic and reputational risk.
 The risk of loss resulting from people includes, for example, operational risk events relating specifically to internal or external fraud, non-adherence to internal procedures/values/objectives, or unethical behaviour more broadly.
-While the definition of external fraud should be interpreted broadly, the definition may not include, for example, external fraud specific to insurance risk.
-In addition, while the definition of external events should also be interpreted broadly, it does not include, for example, catastrophic risk exposure within the insurance industry.
-Operational risk related to outsourcing arrangements should be included.
+Risk exposure relating to external events and that stems from coverage sold by insurers to third parties is excluded, while risk on an insurer's own operations is considered within scope.

 2. Operational Risk Management Framework